-So in today’s blog, we will see that how we can perform Face Recognition using KNN (K-Nearest Neighbors Algorithm) and Haar cascades.
+So in today’s blog, we will see how we can perform Face Recognition using KNN (K-Nearest Neighbors Algorithm) and Haar cascades.
 Haar cascades are very fast as compared to other ways of detecting faces (like MTCNN) but with an accuracy tradeoff.
 Its accuracy is a bit less when compared with these big boys like MTCNNs.

 We will be seeing 2 scripts in today’s blog: